radareorg/radare2/CONTRIBUTING.md

 git remote add radareorg https://github.com/radareorg/radare2
 ```

-radare2 uses the `squash` merging style.
-When your changes are merged, allowing
+radare2 uses the `squash` merging style to summarize changes.
+When your changes
-the merging collaborator to customize the commit message that will be used in
+are merged, the merging collaborator can customize the commit message that will
-`master`.
-Typically, the pull request title is used as the commit message.
+be used in `master`.
+Typically, the pull request title is used as the commit
+message.
 Specific or smaller changes may be included in the body.

 Default settings may create "merge commits" when pulling from upstream, which
 can cause issues.
 Set `merge` and `pull` to fast-forward only to avoid this.